hack4impact/vscode-extension/README.md

 #### What does Hack4Impact provide?

 VS Code currently does not have syntax highlighting and language configuration for CODEOWNERS files.
-This extension provides both!
+This extension provides both (sourced from [Jason Nutter's extension](https://github.com/jasonnutter/vscode-codeowners))!

 ## Contributors